 A Capacitor is a passive device that stores energy in its Electric Field and returns energy to the circuit whenever required.
 Many electric circuits consist of capacitors and resistors called RC-circuits.
 Consider the RC-circuit shown below.

-0. If at t = 0, the capacitor is uncharged, it can be shown that after time t, the charge on capacitor is given by the exponential relation,
+When the switch S1 is closed, a battery of voltage V0 starts charging the capacitor through resistor R. Charge builds up gradually on the plates of the capacitor to the maximum value q0.
+If at t = 0, the capacitor is uncharged, it can be shown that after time t, the charge on capacitor is given by the exponential relation,e79c11p12

 Where ‘e’ is a constant and its value is 2.718.
 A graphical representation between q and t is given above.

-0 denote instantaneous and maximum voltages, respectively, then
+If V and V0 denote instantaneous and maximum voltages, respectively, thene81c11p12

 Discharging of capacitor

-The discharging process is illustrated in the following figures.
+The discharging process is illustrated in the following figures.e85c11p12

-2 is closed, charge +q on the left plate flow anti-clockwise and neutralize the charge -q on the right plate.
+When the switch S2 is closed, charge +q on the left plate flow anti-clockwise and neutralize the charge -q on the right plate.
 The discharging starts from maximum value of charge and decreases gradually to zero.
-The discharging of the capacitor at any time t can be expressed exponentially by the equation
+The discharging of the capacitor at any time t can be expressed exponentially by the equatione86c11p12

 The graph shows smaller value of RC leads to a more rapid discharge.
 At t = RC, magnitude of the remaining charge on either plate is,